NHS service standard

 - have a nominated clinical safety officer – in other words, a clinician with a current professional registration who has been trained in clinical risk management and is accountable for clinical safety

-- have qualified clinicians check your clinical information and make sure that it is accurate, evidence-based and clinically safe
+- have qualified clinicians check your clinical information and make sure that it is accurate, evidence-based and safe for all patients

-- if appropriate, work to DCB0129 (the safety standard for manufacturers of health IT software) or DCB0160 (the standard that helps health and care organisations manage the risks of using new or changed health software), or both
+- if appropriate, work to DCB0129 (the clinical risk safety standard for developers and manufacturers of health IT systems) or DCB0160 (the standard that helps health and care organisations manage the clinical risks of using new or changed health IT systems), or both (note: NHS England is reviewing both clinical safety standards)

-- have processes to make sure that any data you collect is up to date and error free
+- making sure that the data you collect is up to date and error free

 - where appropriate, comply with NICE's Evidence standards framework for digital health technologies